 We can all do our bit to help the bees (and here, I’m talking about all types of bees, including those unsung heroes of the pollinating world: solitary and bumble bees, as well as honey bees).

-Helping bees starts with awareness.
+Helping bees starts with awareness followed by practical action within our own means.
 Of course, we instinctively know what’s good for bees and what is not.

 A large part of this website highlights how the two issues above are

-causing problems for bees (and indeed, other pollinators – in fact,
+causing problems for bees (and indeed, other pollinators and invertebrates generally).

 However, if we really want change, then it starts with you and me.